alvaropran/UberBIEngineeringDashboard/README.md

 - Connected primary keys of the dimension tables to the fact tables via a 1:M relationship
 - Used Lucid charts to draft the model, subject to change depending on requirements and scope

+Tables used:

+Fact Table:
+Quantitative measures or metrics used for analysis Foreign keys that link to dimension tables
+Contains columns that change frequently
+Contains columns not useful for analysis, but essential for calculating metrics

+Dimension Table:
+Columns describe attributes of data being analyzed Primary keys linking to fact tables
+Low cardinality dont change frequently
+Summary: Static, don’t change, product names

 Below is the STAR schema model:

 <img width="929" alt="Screenshot 2024-10-27 at 12 54 52 PM" src="https://github.com/user-attachments/assets/b723c328-8ea7-4156-a133-eb8b88e4db15">